 Lowering Your Costs

 As mentioned earlier, it’s not possible to negotiate assessment charges lower than the rates that Discover sets.
-However, it’s important to make sure you’re being charged that Discover rate, and not a rate inflated by the processor.
+However, it’s important to make sure your processor charges at cost.
 If you’re a CardFellow client, we check your assessment charges as part of our ongoing statement monitoring service.

 One way that you can lower overall processing costs is by securing a more competitive processor markup.
 You can use CardFellow’s quote comparison tool to see fully disclosed pricing specific to your business, and we can help you compare options to your current processing solution.
 It’s free, private, and there’s no obligation.
 Give it a try!